willkerr1300/genre-classifier/README.md

-# key-classifier
+# genre-classifier
-Web app to classify song by key using a convolutional neural network
+Web app to classify song by musical genre using a convolutional neural network